ADVERTISEMENT

 Discover Victorian Berlin Work: A Reindeer Ornament to Stitch Primary Image

-The subtle shading of colors and delicate cross-stitch work on linen fabric in Irina Stepanova’s “A Berlin-Work Reindeer Ornament to Stitch,” from PieceWork’s September/October 2017 issue, captures the essence of nineteenth-century Berlin work.
+The subtle shading of colors and delicate cross-stitch work on linen fabric in Irina Stepanova’s “A Berlin-Work Reindeer Ornament to Stitch,” from PieceWork’s September/October 2017 issue, capture the essence of nineteenth-century Berlin work.
 Victorian needleworkers delighted in interpreting the natural world with needle and thread.
-Irina shares the inspiration behind her charming ornament. ~Elizabeth
+Irina shares the inspiration behind her charming ornament. ~Editor

 Originally, Berlin-work patterns were stitched with wool, but I chose cotton floss to convey the subtle shading of the reindeer fur.
 The metallic trim and silk velvet background fabric I used for making the ornament were manufactured in the 1890s.
-The readily available materials listed below also will create an ornament with all of the hallmarks of a Victorian piece.
+The readily available materials listed in the pattern also will create an ornament with all of the hallmarks of a Victorian piece.

-To learn more about Berlin work, read Irina Stepanova’s companion article, “Adorning Hearth and Home: Animals in Victorian Berlin Work,” in the September/October 2017 issue of PieceWork.
+To access the full pattern, or to learn more about Berlin work, read Irina Stepanova’s companion article, “Adorning Hearth and Home: Animals in Victorian Berlin Work,” in the September/October 2017 issue of PieceWork.

-Irina Stepanova is a designer, a collector, and the owner of Mishutka Design Studio (www.mishutkadesign.com).
+Irina Stepanova is a designer, a collector, and the owner of Mishutka Design Studio.
 She writes about the Victorian Cottage lifestyle, and her projects and embroidery designs are a tribute to nineteenth-century women’s needlework.

 ARTICLES FOR YOU